 The cephalopod

-Dr. Hanai, the world’s second-most-renowned expert on cephalopod cognition, paused the video and said:
+Dr. Hanai, the world’s second-most renowned expert on cephalopod cognition, paused the video and said:

-But if you think that Sandy would give up on a meal so easily, think again!
+But if you think Sandy would give up on a meal so easily, think again!
 She’s just taking a moment to consider her options.
 A crab is worth the effort.

 A wave of awe and astonishment went through the audience.

-Hi Stan, she said.
-So what did you think?
+Hi Stan.
+What did you think?

 It was interesting.
 I’m sure the media are going to be all over it.